Decinco/TheMewStore/README.md

 # TheMewStore
-Concept for a Pokémon card store and trade mobile application.
+Concept for a PTCG card store and trade mobile application.